 HCCDC is supported solely by membership dues.
 Its average annual operating budget is about $2,500, which pays for website hosting, membership outreach, operating insurance, a mail box rental fee, occasional equipment purchase, twice-annual Community Center space rental for author-talk events, and for refreshments served as these events.
 This year we have budgeted an additional $2,000 for professional website development to re-launch on the more dynamic platform of WordPress.

-HCCDC memberships are offered at three levels: a $25 annual donor membership, a $100 annual patron membership, and a $300 lifetime membership.
+HCCDC memberships are offered at three levels: a $30 annual member, a $100 annual patron, and a $300 lifetime member.
 Board members each contribute a $100 fee annually in addition to their time and talents.
 The nine-member board meets monthly.

 HCCDC Board of Directors: